StarKRE22/Atomic/Docs/Elements/Time/ICooldown.md

 # 🧩️ ICooldown

 Represents a contract of **cooldown timer** that tracks remaining time, provides progress feedback and raises events when its state changes.

-> [!TIP]
-> It is useful for game mechanics such as ability cooldowns, weapon reloads, and timed delays.
+It is useful for game mechanics such as ability cooldowns, weapon reloads, and timed delays.

 ---